How To Price Products in 4 Steps (+ Profit Calculators)

 Bottom Line

-How to price products is a big question that retailers have to answer to run their business effectively.
-When you price a product well, you stand to both sell them and make a good profit.
-When you over- or underprice items, however, you stand to lose money or incur high holding costs.
+How to price products is a big question that retailers have to answer accurately to run their business well.
+When you price your product effectively, you stand to both make sales and a good, sustainable profit that will keep your business running and growing.
+When you overprice or underprice items, however, you stand to lose money or incur high holding costs.
 With the tools in this guide, you will be able to create a pricing strategy that will drive sales and help your business thrive.